-CBIZ, INC. AND SUBSIDIARIES
+CBIZ, INC. AND SUBSIDIARIES NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - (continued)

 Reclassifications

 Certain amounts in the 2011 and 2010 consolidated financial statements and disclosures have been reclassified to conform to the current year presentation.

 Cash and Cash Equivalents

 Cash and cash equivalents include cash on hand and short-term highly liquid investments with an original maturity of three months or less at the date of purchase.